hackundsoehne/tooling-cheatsheet/README.md

 # The Software Tooling Cheat Sheet

-Welcome to the giant software tooling cheat sheet.
+Welcome to the curated software tooling cheat sheet.

 We searched the far depths of the internet to bring you all the information you need to get started with some of the major tools used in software engineering today.
 It is of course a non exhaustive list, so feel free to contribute!